About Sullivan County

 Criminal Records

-Criminal records in Sullivan County encompass a range of documents, including felony, misdemeanor, traffic offenses, and the sex offender registry.
-The Sullivan County Sheriff's Office and local police departments maintain these records, which are accessible to the public under Indiana's public records laws.
-Residents can conduct background checks through the Indiana State Police, which provides comprehensive criminal history reports.
+Criminal records in Sullivan County cover a range of documents, including felony, misdemeanor, traffic offenses, and the sex offender registry.
+Residents can conduct background checks through the Indiana State Police, which provides full criminal history reports.

 Arrest Records